antfu/talks/2025-09-18/src/slides.md

 <!--

-The first thing I would suggest is to [click] build your own identify.
+The first thing I would suggest is to [click] build your own identity.
 People need to know who is behind the tool, especially in open source.
-Software as tools is a bit different from physical tools, software evolves and needs maintenance, knowing and trusting the authors or maintainers behind a certain tool is important.
+Software as tools is a bit different from physical tools - software evolves and needs maintenance, so knowing and trusting the authors or maintainers behind a certain tool is important.

 [click] Then, of course, we should work with our users.
 Listen to their feedback and iterate.

-[click] Building a software tool, especially dev tools is interesting, as your users are usually also developers, meaning they could potentially contribute to the tool themselves.
-Make a good environment for contributions and maintain a good feedback-loop for them is important to get your tool started.
-For example, like reply to comments or review the PR in time, to make people feel they are part of the community, which potentially you could gather people with the same passion about the tool and maybe build a team to scale the project further.
+[click] Building a software tool, especially dev tools, is interesting, as your users are usually also developers, meaning they could potentially contribute to the tool themselves.
+Making a good environment for contributions and maintaining a good feedback loop for them is important to get your tool started.
+For example, like replying to comments or reviewing PRs in time, to make people feel they are part of the community, which potentially you could gather people with the same passion about the tool and maybe build a team to scale the project further.

-[click] Finally, we should collaborate with other projects/authors/maintainers, our side of our project.
-Not only we could extend the ecosystem by introducing new integrations, but also we could learn from each others, spark with new ideas, and build a stronger community together.
+[click] Finally, we should collaborate with other projects/authors/maintainers, outside of our project.
+Not only could we extend the ecosystem by introducing new integrations, but we could also learn from each other, spark new ideas, and build a stronger community together.
 -->

 ---